pbourgel/FlyRodCrosby/README.md

 Thunderbird with Enigmail [2]

-Jitsi [5]
+Jitsi [4]

-TorBirdy [6]
+TorBirdy [5]

 We plan to support:

-Cryptocat [4]

-Bleachbit [7]
+Bleachbit [6]

-TrueCrypt [8]
+TrueCrypt [7]

-Functionality to automatically download Tails [9] and burn it to a DVD
+Functionality to automatically download Tails [8] and burn it to a DVD

-The Fake Domain Detective plugin from Access[10]
+The Fake Domain Detective plugin from Access[9]

 Note to potential developers
 ============================

-When making an application available for download/install that has a detached GPG signature, remember to add the full fingerprint rather than the 8 character ID due to the security issue described in [11].
+When making an application available for download/install that has a detached GPG signature, remember to add the full fingerprint rather than the 8 character ID due to the security issue described in [10].

 [1] https://en.wikipedia.org/wiki/Cornilia_Thurza_Crosby